Little Miss Nobody (1933 film)

-Little Miss Nobody is a 1933 British comedy film directed by John Daumery, and starring Sebastian Shaw, Drusilla Wills, and Betty Huntley-Wright.
-The film was a quota quickie made at Teddington Studios by the British subsidiary of Warner Brothers.
+Little Miss Nobody is a 1933 British comedy film directed by John Daumery and starring Winna Winifried, Sebastian Shaw, Drusilla Wills, and Betty Huntley-Wright.
+It was written by Irving Asher and was a quota quickie made at Teddington Studios by the British subsidiary of Warner Brothers.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot summary

-A Danish actress working on the London stage earns a film contract.
+Karen Bergen is a Danish girl with acting ambitions, and travels to London, staying in theatrical digs.
+Initially unsuccessful on the stage, her fellow boarders put her up in a top hotel, and she claims to be a foreign film star on her way to Hollywood.
+British film executives, however, do not fall for it.